-Decemb er 31,
+Decemb December 31,

 2022 2021

 Prepaid expenses, current portion 660 581

 Total 660 581

+Property over a second se a avnongog

 Prepaid expenses mainly consist of rental and future congresses and conferences expenses.

 7-PROPERTY AND EQUIPMENT, NET

 Property and equipment consist of Property and equipment purchased or capitalized by the Company and finance leases for 2022 and 2021.